batuhankmkaraman/mlbasedad/README.md

   --weight_decay 1e-6 \ # Weight decay for Adam.
 ```

 Add command `--write_tensorboard` to save the learning curves to Tensorboard.
-The hyperparameters are not optimal and can be tuned further as in this figure.
+These hyperparameters are not optimal and can be tuned further as in this figure.
 ![tune](figs/pone.0277322.s003-1.png)

 ## Evaluation